videosdk-live/videosdk-rtc-react-sdk-example/README.md

 **3. TopBar**

-- `interactive-live-streaming/components/TopBar.js`: It contains the buttons that are displayed in top of the screen.
+- `interactive-live-streaming/components/TopBar.js`: It contains the buttons that are displayed at top of the screen.

-  - In right most corner, it shows recoding icon button and start HLS button.
+  - In right most corner, it shows recording button and start HLS button.

 <p align="center">
 <img width="1359" src="public/topbar.png"/>